-WVDO will make available Tier 1 and Tier 2 trainings to the weatherization network during the entire year, utilizing WTCs and other sources.
+WVDO will make available trainings to the weatherization network during the entire year, utilizing WTCs and other sources.
 These trainings/certification and renewals are:

-- HEP BPI Quality Control Inspector (Tier 1)
+- HEP BPI Quality Control Inspector

-- HEP BPI Energy Auditor (Tier 1)
+- HEP BPI Energy Auditor

-- HEP BPI Retrofit Installer/Technician (Tier 1)
+- HEP BPI Retrofit Installer/Technician

-- HEP BPI Crew Leader (Tier 1)
+- HEP BPI Crew Leader

-- Initial Lead Renovator Certification (Tier 1)
+- Initial Lead Renovator Certification

-- Lead Renovator Refresher Recertification (Tier 1)
+- Lead Renovator Refresher Recertification

-- EPA section 608 Training (Tier 2)
+- EPA section 608 Training

-- ASHRAE 62.2-2016 New Rule (Tier 2)
+- ASHRAE 62.2-2016 New Rule

-- NREL/BPI and WV WAP SWS (Tier 1)
+- NREL/BPI and WV WAP SWS

-- HEP CEUs (Tier 1)
+- HEP CEUs

-- Healthy Homes Specialist CEUs/Recertification (Tier 2)
+- Healthy Homes Specialist CEUs/Recertification

 - DBA FACS Pro App

-While Tier 1 and Tier 2 trainings are available during the PY, there is still a need for benchmarks, assessment, and adjustments, to ensure that subrecipients are receiving the necessary training/certifications to operate a weatherization program.
+Trainings are available throughout the PY, but there is still a need for benchmarks, assessment, and adjustments, to ensure that subrecipients are receiving the necessary training/certifications to operate a weatherization program.
 Records of trainings, certifications, and licenses are kept in the data management system and supplemented with the information from the Training Event Status Tracking Log.
 The WV WAP staff intend to make a concerted effort to engage in direct conversations with subrecipients to determine and adjust training needs throughout the Program Year.